SCI-Arc Students and Faculty ‘Build a Resilient City’ in 2021 Seoul Biennale

 She continued, “Contrary to the never-ending global race to build the tallest skyscraper in the world, the studio argued that high-rise typology needed to drop.”

-SCI-Arc faculty M. Casey Rehm, Jackilin Hah Bloom, and Soomeen Hahm also have work included in the biennial (names linked to individual projects).
+SCI-Arc faculty M. Casey Rehm, Jackilin Hah Bloom, Soomeen Hahm, and Distinguished Faculty Thom Mayne also have work included in the biennial (names linked to individual projects).
 More information, including live documentation of the exhibition can be accessed on the Seoul Bienniale website here, with student work viewable here.